microsoft/surface-duo-sdk/README.md

 Please read the [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md).

+## Getting Started

+When importing the code into Android Studio, use the **surface-duo-sdk** folder as the base directory of the project.
+This lets you access the sdk source code and run the sdk samples from within the same project.

 ## Add to your project

 1. Make sure you have **mavenCentral()** repository in your top level **build.gradle** file: